microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 * Private DNS zones
 * Private Endpoints
 * Private Link Scope for Azure Monitor
-* Storage Accounts with private endpoints for each sub-resource: blob, file, queue, and table
+* Storage Accounts with private endpoints for each sub-resource
 * VNET integration for App Services and Functions

 ## Azure OpenAI service